parthamcomp/strapi-project/README.md

 Project created as part of course https://www.udemy.com/course/react-tutorial-and-projects-course.

-Project showcases a simplified clone of the navbar and its behavior in https://strapi.io
+Project showcases a simplified clone of the navbar, the submenus and the corresponding functionalities from the website https://strapi.io

 Made in: ReactJS